microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 >Note: This activity may appear slightly out of place.
 However, we want to enable auditing as soon as possible, so you have more to "audit" in later activities.

-The auditing feature tracks database events and writes events to an audit log in either Azure storage, Azure Monitor logs, or to an Event hub.
+The auditing feature tracks database events and writes events to an audit log in either Azure storage, Azure Monitor logs (also called Log Analytics), or to an Event hub.
 Auditing helps maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate potential security violations.
 In this activity, you'll set up Auditing at the server level (also available at the database level).

 > **Aside**: The main differences between auditing in Azure SQL and auditing in SQL Server are:
 > * XEvent auditing supports Azure Blob storage targets